 The Tomorrow Project

-From now until October 2025, the Tomorrow Project will introduce a series of thought-provoking writing and visual art prompts on a range of topics from human rights to the banning of books.
-Cash awards of $250 will be granted to three writers and three visual artists at the end of the project after all submissions have been reviewed by our contest judges.
-There will be opportunities throughout the project for publication and public display of the powerful work that will be created.
+Every month, the Tomorrow Project introduces a series of thought-provoking writing and visual art prompts on a range of topics from human rights to the banning of books.
+Awards of $250 will be granted to three writers and three visual artists in the fall after all submissions to this first phase of the project have been reviewed.
+The energy and enthusiasm around the project are telling us clearly that YWP writers and artists need this platform to speak out and be heard.
+The Tomorrow Project will continue, beyond the initial phase, as an important part of YWP.
+There will be many opportunities to share the powerful work that will be created.

 The Tomorrow Project is about civic engagement, having a voice on the issues that matter, and finding ways to move forward with resilience and optimism.
-Topics include Human Rights, Values, Climate Change, Democracy & Ethics, Education, Technology, Community & Housing, the Meaning of Freedom, and Patriotism.
-Each topic will have writing and visual art prompts to spark ideas, but writers and artists should feel free to take the topic in any direction, genre, or artistic medium of their choice.
+Each topic includes writing and visual art prompts that are designed to spark ideas, but writers and artists should feel free to take the topic in any direction, genre, or artistic medium of their choice.

 Civic engagement is fundamentally about tomorrow.
 Today might be challenging, but tomorrow can be a whole different world and look a whole lot brighter.